 Perhaps that is the greatest gift of wonder: it invites us to love.

 I became a teacher largely because of amazing teachers who have kindled wonder in me, who taught me to love life, and who changed my life because of it.
-I specifically chose to teach secondary and college students because too often we neglect the importance of wonder in older students’ lives.
+And I specifically chose to teach secondary and college students because too often we neglect the importance of wonder in older students’ lives.

 Wonder as We Grow Older